The Role of Artificial Intelligence in Transforming Loan Origination

 Aggregation of external data

-In addition to analyzing existing property data, automation helps with aggregating various external data necessary for property analysis – such as location data and real estate market statistics.
-In the case of our software, SpaceQuant not only provides real-time financial analysis, our big data platform also contains metrics on 120+ million buildings and locations, bringing all essential information in one place.
+In addition to analyzing existing property data, automation helps with aggregating external data necessary for property analysis, such as location data and real estate market statistics.
+SpaceQuant not only provides real-time financial analysis, our big data platform also contains metrics on 120+ million buildings and locations, bringing all essential information into one place.
 We go beyond traditional data sources and aggregate multiple alternative data streams to provide a digitalized insight of a local broker.
-Such streams include the popularity of the location, amenities in the area, foot traffic, different demographic parameters, business statistics, quality of public transit, proximity to major highways, and many more.
+Such streams include the popularity of the location, amenities in the area, foot traffic, different demographic parameters, business statistics, quality of public transit, and proximity to major highways.

 Predictive analytics and risk assessment

-SpaceQuant’s platform applies predictive modelling to evaluate the risk of property value decline using a 25-year history of performance of similar properties, among other things.
+SpaceQuant’s platform applies predictive modeling to evaluate the risk of property value decline using a 25-year history of performance of similar properties, among other things.

 What SpaceQuant does, at a granular level, is take into account a lot of different factors and create a score for a particular property.
 How likely is the property to decline in value during financial instability?
 The software looks into location specifics, property characteristics, and can extrapolate based on the performance of other properties in similar locations.

 Financial modeling in the cloud

 The cloud enables easy access to data, from anywhere, at any time, using any device – so long as it connects to the internet.
 It serves as a data repository that can support the integration of multiple technologies to build virtually infinite amounts of use cases.
 The power, flexibility, and scalability of cloud computing allow it to underpin a vast number of functionalities.